Azure-Samples/azure-iot-samples-csharp/provisioning/Samples/device/SymmetricKeyWithOperationalCertificateSample/readme.md

 # Using Azure IoT Device Provisioning Certificate Signing Requests

 - Device Provisioning Service (DPS) can be configured to receive Certificate Signing Requests (CSRs) from IoT devices as a part of the DPS registration process.
 DPS will then forward the CSR on to the Certificate Authority (CA) linked to your DPS instance.
 - The CA will sign and return an X.509 device identity certificate (aka client certificate) to DPS.
 We refer to this as an operational certificate.
-DPS will register the device and operational client certificate thumbprint in IoT Hub and return the certificate to the IoT device.
-The IoT device can then use the operational certificate to authenticate with IoT Hub.
+DPS will register the device and operational client certificate thumbprint in IoT hub and return the certificate to the IoT device.
+The IoT device can then use the operational certificate to authenticate with IoT hub.
-- An onboarding authentication mechanism (either SAS token or X509 Client Certificate) is still required to authenticate the device with DPS.
+- An onboarding authentication mechanism (either SAS token or X509 client certificate) is still required to authenticate the device with DPS.

 ## Certificate Signing Request Flow